With more cross-border workers, US groups seek to stem deaths | ExBulletin

 With more cross-border workers, US groups seek to stem deaths

-FALFURRIAS, Texas Every week, migrant rights activist Eduardo Canales fills cans of blue water that are spread across a vast valley of Texas ranchlands and scrub.
+FALFURRIAS, Texas – Every week, migrant rights activist Eduardo Canales fills cans of blue water spread across a vast valley of Texas ranchlands and scrub.
 They are there for migrants who venture into the rugged terrain to avoid being caught and sent back to Mexico.

 The stretch of land 113 kilometers north of the US-Mexico border is dangerous and many have died.
 But some migrants, usually single adults, are willing to take the risk, walking through shrub-overgrown meadows on sprawling ranches, looking for dirt roads to bypass a U.S. Border Patrol checkpoint on a major highway where officers check people’s immigration status.